 Policies contained within our plans must be monitored, reviewed and based on up to date information so that they are robust and justifiable.
 We do this by managing a number of key datasets and research projects.

 Employment land audit

 The employment land audit is produced annually to monitor the supply, take up and status of employment land within the Scottish Borders.
 The audit assesses the availability, range and choice of marketable sites and locations for businesses with a variety of size and quality requirements.
-Download the employment land audit 2020
+Download the employment land audit 2021 and 2022.

 Housing land audit

 We undertake the Scottish Borders housing land audit annually to identify and monitor the established and effective housing land supply.
-This helps us ensure there is enough supply of effective land in the Scottish Borders, as is required by the Scottish Planning Policy (SPP).
-Download the housing land audit 2019
+This helps us ensure there is enough supply of effective land in the Scottish Borders.
+The 2021 audit was finalised in March 2023, however minor corrections were made in May 2023 to some of the figures.
+As a result, a revised finalised version of the audit has been uploaded.
+Download the housing land audit 2021

 The retail survey monitors town centre vacancy rates, vitality and viability to inform future decision making within the Scottish Borders.
 The survey is undertaken twice a year and its results inform future decision making.
-Download the retail survey winter 2019
+Download the retail surveys Summer 2022 & Winter 2022

 Scottish vacant and derelict land survey

 The vacant and derelict land survey is undertaken annually to establish the extent and state of vacant and derelict land in Scotland and the amount of land that has been rehabilitated since the previous survey.

 The main purpose of the survey is to provide a national data source to inform the programme of rehabilitation and reuse of vacant and derelict sites.
 Visit the Government website to see the Scottish Vacant and Derelict Land Survey 2022